slviajero/tinybasic/README.md

 Conditions work C style as part of the expression evaluation with 0 as FALSE and all other values as TRUE.

-Functions ABS, SGN, SQR, RND, FRE, PEEK are implemented in the basic language.
+Functions ABS, SGN, SQR, RND, FRE, PEEK are implemented.

 SQR is an approximate square root with is not always accurate for perfect squares.